Richard Holland (horse breeder): Chowilla and Bookmark

 According to one account, in the early 1860s, Holland and a few of his men rode from Turretfield through the dense bush to Morgan with a view to acquiring leases as cattle grazing property for his stepsons.
 Exploring the thousands of square miles of country east of Overland Corner he observed the numbers and condition of stray cattle and horses in the area; clearly dropped by overlanders who had followed the River Murray from New South Wales.
 He thereupon decided to register a claim on the area and, according to one report, while camped on the banks of Chowilla Creek discussed his plans with his companions, one of whom he had designated overseer for his skills as a bushman.
 The following morning Holland discovered the overseer was missing, as was his horse, and concluded that the man intended to preempt his claim.
 It was a long and hard ride for Holland back to Morgan for a change of horses, and thence to Adelaide, but he was on the doorstep of the Lands Office before the overseer, and registered his claim to what became Chowilla and Bookmark stations.
-(Note: A similar tale is told of William Horn, who rode 164 miles in 12 hours (others say 22), to lodge claims for a lease of the Moonta copperfield.)
+(Note: A similar tale is told of William Horn, who rode 164 miles in 12 hours (others say 22), to lodge claims for a lease of the Moonta copperfield.

+Another has Archibald Johnson racing a steamer to lodge his claim for land at Millicent.)

 A less romantic account has Albemarle Bertie Cator taking the lease in July 1851, then five or six years later dividing it and selling one part to William Finke and the other to John and James Chambers, and it was Finke who, in 1859, named his sections "Bookmark" and "Chowilla".
 In 1867 John Chambers took over Bookmark and Chowilla from Finke, which he sold to Holland sometime around 1870.
 Holland also took up lease 1657c, adjacent the river and extending north-east [sic] from Springcart Gully.

 By 1871 William Robertson was Holland's overseer.

 He left for Queensland sometime around 1873 or 1874 and Holland passed Bookmark and Chowilla stations to John and Robert Robertson as joint managers.

 By 1875 Bookmark was recognised as the Robertson brothers' property. and in 1876 they sold their cattle holdings, having determined to concentrate on sheep.

 In 1887 agreement was reached by the South Australian government and Chaffey Brothers to excise 30000 acres of Bookmark station with 6 miles of River Murray frontage for their irrigation settlement and creation of a new town: Renmark, the name by which the nearby river flats had been known since 1883 or earlier.

 In 1896 the Robertson brothers ceased joint management of their two properties, Robert Robertson taking over Chowilla, and John H. Robertson taking over Bookmark, at the same time changing its name to Calperum.